adamkgray/dok8cert/README.md

 # dok8cert

-A wrapper for digital ocean kubernetes client certificate management
+Update the go kubernetes client with the custom DigitalOcean TLS certificate

 ## About